Za012/HDP_Assignment1/README.md

     def mapper_get_ratings(self, _, line):

 This function simply says, get me all the movies, and name each column this.
-What we then yield is the data we want to work with, in this case rating + something about that 1.
+What we then yield is the data we want to work with, in this case rating and 1, its key-value-pair.
 Once all this data is mapped, it’ll send it to the reduce function

     def reducer_count_ratings (self, key, values):